 As a blogger, it’s so important that you get your messages across to your audience in a professional way.
 No one wants to read a blog with tons of grammar and spelling mistakes.
 You can also add Grammarly as an extension on Google chrome so it can instantly check for errors on any site.

-Mailchimp is the tool I use to send out emails to my audience.
+Mailchimp is a the blogging tool I use to send out emails to my audience.
 I like to send out new blog post, updates, and freebies through my emails.
 It’s also a great way to directly connect with your audience, which is a lot of fun!
 I recommend trying out Mailchimp if your interested in growing your email list.

 Well there you have it!
 The best tools to use to maintain a successful blog.
 I love using these tools and I definitely do not see myself stopping anytime soon.